ucf-draco-lab/ucf-draco-lab-old-github.io/index.md

 Welcome to the Design of Resilient Architectures for Computing (DRACO) lab website.
 We're a part of the [Electrical and Computer Engineering Department](http://ece.ucf.edu) at the [University of Central Florida](http://ucf.edu) located in spectacular Orlando, Florida.

-DRACO is dedicated to exploring the resilience and security of computing systems.
-With a team of over a dozen student researchers, our focus is on automating the design, development, and assessment of attacks, resilience, robustness, and ultimately security in electronic devices and systems.

-Our research covers various areas, including the study of advanced and novel cryptographic logic primitives like polymorphic, homomorphic, and quantum-enhanced techniques.
-We're also involved in assessing assistive technologies on semiconductor design and post-manufacturing operation, as well as developing attack and detection methods related to electronic design-level sabotage.

-Our researchers have published over 100 papers and secured funding exceeding eight million dollars from government and industry sponsors..Whether you're a part of our research team or interested in our work, we invite you to be a part of our exploration and innovation at DRACO.

 {% include section.html %}

-## News and Events

-{% include list.html component="blog-headline" data="blog"  %}

-{% include section.html %}

-## Highlights

 {% capture text %}